ClusterLabs/crmsh/README.md

 ## Development

-crmsh is implemented in Python.
 The source code for crmsh is kept in a git source repository.
 To check out the latest development version, install git and run this command:

 ```shell
 git clone https://github.com/ClusterLabs/crmsh